cse412-21sp/fatal-police-shooting/README.md

 Chris Chen was responsible for arranging meetings as well as writing for most of the paragraphs.

-Yuchen Sun worked on designing the general layout of the website and created most of the visualization via D3 and Vega-lite.
+Yuchen Sun worked on designing the general layout of the website, creating the demo video and created most of the visualization via D3 and Vega-lite.

 ## Project Proposal Abstract